arifhamed/arifhamed.github.io/_pages/guides/ubuntu-tips.md

 This is more, like, for me to reference to. i learned some things **and i will forget them** after a while, so here it is.

+I also have some [preference commands](#preference-commands) that i can input when installing ubuntu (and it's derivatives) fresh

 <br><br><br>